 \section{Abstract}

-We study an inverse resonance problem on a radially and compactly perturbed infinite hyperbolic cylinder.
-Using the symmetries of this kind of geometry, we are led to study a stationary Schrödinger equation on the line with a potential $V$ which is the sum of a Pöschl-Teller potential and a perturbation which we consider integrable and compactly supported.
+We study an inverse resonance problem on the line in which we aim at determining a compactly supported and integrable perturbation of a fixed Pöschl-Teller potential.
 We define the resonances as the poles of the reflection coefficients with a negative imaginary part.
-We prove that, under some assumptions on the support of the compact perturbation, we are able to solve the question of uniqueness in the inverse resonance problem.
-We also give asymptotics of the resonances and show that they are asymptotically localised on two logarithmic branches and according to the localisation of the support of $q$, sometimes also on parallel lines to the imaginary axis.
+Given the zeros and the poles of one of the reflection coefficients, we are able to determine uniquely the perturbation of a Pöschl-Teller potential when its support is to the left or to the right of zero on the line and also in the remaining cases under the addition of other hypothesis or extra spectral data.
+We also give asymptotics of the resonances and show that they are asymptotically located on two logarithmic branches.